Families of Berkovich spaces: Naive and non-naive flatness

-\trois{nongooddef} We will say that~$\sch F$ is {\em~$X$-flat at~$y$} if it satisfies the equivalent assertions~$i)$ an~$ii)$; this definition is obviously equivalent to the previous one when~$Y$ and~$X$ are good.
-We will say that~$\sch F$ is~$X$-flat if it is~$X$-flat at every point of~$Y$.
-We will say that~$Y$ is~$X$-flat as~$y$ or~$X$-flat if so is~$\sch O_Y$.
+We shall say that~$\mathscr F$ is {\em $X$-flat at~$y$} if it satisfies the equivalent assertions (i), (ii) and (iii) above (this definition is obviously equivalent to the previous one when~$Y$ and~$X$ are good).
+We shall say that~$\mathscr F$ is~$X$-flat if it is~$X$-flat at every point of~$Y$.
+We shall say that~$Y$ is~$X$-flat as~$y$ or~$X$-flat if so is~$\mathscr O_Y$.
+We shall say that $\mathscr F$ is flat at $y$, \resp flat, if it is $Y$-flat at $y$, \resp $Y$-flat (with respect to $\mathrm {Id}\colon Y\to Y$)